20 Gluten-Free Gift Ideas: From Budget to Luxury, Sentimental to Practical & More

 A quick Internet search for “gluten-free gift basket” will provide you with ideas and pre-made baskets to fit any need.
 If you are feeling energetic, create your own basket with their favorite gluten-free foods.
 Add some new ones for fun!

-6. Gift card to a favorite gluten-free restaurant:
+6. A gift card to a favorite gluten-free restaurant:

 This can be modified to fit any budget.
-For easiest ideas, choose their favorite restaurant or a “safe” chain restaurant.
-The Gluten Free Travel Site contains a helpful list as a starting point.
+For the easiest ideas, choose their favorite restaurant or a “safe” chain restaurant.
+My worldwide 100 percent gluten-free restaurant guide contains nearly 1500 dedicated gluten-free restaurants as a starting point.
 As always, dining out needs to be approached with caution and research, even if gluten-free menus or options are available.